How Long Should a Car Battery Last?

 3. Use Your Car

 If you don't drive your car for a few days in a row, it's best to start the engine and run it for about 10 minutes every day.
-This will help maintain the charge on the battery.
+This will help maintain the charge on the battery and prevent it from dying.

 4. Limit Use of Electrical Components